 By Steve Beauregard

 How many casinos are on the Las Vegas Strip?
-It sort of depends on your definition of the “Strip,” but basically, thirty-one casinos call the Strip home, as of April 2016, up from 29 just a few years ago, but down one, due to the closing of the Riviera Hotel and Casino.
+It sort of depends on your definition of the “Strip,” but basically, thirty-one casinos call the Strip home, up from 29 just a few years ago.

 These 31 Strip casinos range from dinky little dives like the cheesy but classic Slots A Fun, to the glamorous (and expensive) Wynn and Encore resorts.